Jameh Mosque of Yazd

 The Jāmeh Mosque of Yazd (مسجد جامع یزد; جامع يزد) is a Friday mosque (jāmeh) located in the city of Yazd, in the province of Yazd, Iran.
 Built on the site of a 9th-century CE fire temple, the mosque was completed during the 14th and 15th century CE and renovated in subsequent years.
 Between 1982 and 2005 the mosque was depicted on the obverse of the Iranian 200 rial banknote.
+The mosque has served as the spiritual center of Yazd for centuries, and is renowned for its complete display of architectural motifs from Medieval Persian dynasties as well as Zoroastrian and Muslim coexistence in the city of Yazd.

 The mosque was added to the Iran National Heritage List on 22 July 1934, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.
+The mosque, along with other monuments in Yazd, was inscribed as a UNESCO world heritage site in 2017.

 History

-According to historians, the mosque was constructed on the site of a Sasanian era fire temple and Ala'oddoleh Garshasb commenced building the mosque.
-The previous mosque was constructed by order of Ala'oddoleh Kalanjar in 6th century AH, however the main construction of the present building was done by order of Rukn al-Din Muhammad during the 14th century CE.
+Prior to the construction of the 14th century mosque, the site had hosted a religious temple for millennia.
+According to historians, this first religious building, a Sasanian era Zoroastrian fire temple, was constructed around the 5th century CE.
+In the medieval Buyud Dynasty, Shah Ala'oddoleh Garshasb commenced building the mosque.
+The second mosque was constructed by order of Ala'oddoleh Kalanjar in the 12th century CE, and was largely destroyed in the 13th century Mongol conquests.
+The main construction of the present building was done by order of the Mongol Il-khanid dynasty, under Shah Rukn al-Din Muhammad during the 14th century CE.
+The main mosque was substantially completed in 1457.

+Since its substantial completion, the Jameh Mosque of Yazd has been modified by several successive Persian dynasties, most notably the Safavids who added large minarets to the sides of the mosques.
+Subsequent dynasties have renovated the mosque by adding additional tiling and decorations in Kufic and Thuluth scripts.

 Architecture

-The mosque is a fine specimen of Persian architecture, in the Azari style, which thrived from the late 13th century to the appearance of the Safavid dynasty in the 16th century.
+The mosque exemplifies Persian architecture, specifically the Azari style, which thrived from the late 13th century to the start of the Safavid dynasty in the 16th century.
+Azari-style mosque elements include grand iwans, as seen in the Muzzafarid-constructed southeastern iwan entrance, and the domed vestibules, like the one built during Il-khanid rule.

+During the 15th century, Yazd saw large population growth and hence many new mosques were built.
+The Jameh Mosque of Iran served as a blueprint for many mosques.
+The mosque is well known for its pishtaq, or entrance elements and its accompanying minarets.
+The Jameh Mosque of Yazd also features numerous elements of Zoroastrian architectural styles, including the iwan design and vaulted roof design, present in Zoroastrian fire temples.